OrHasan/Bite_Buddy_Bot/README.md

 # 🚧 YOUR BOT NAME HERE

 ## The Team
-- 🚧 Participant 1 Name
+- 🚧 Bayan kassem
-- 🚧 Participant 2 Name
+- 🚧 Or Hasan
 - 🚧 Participant 3 Name

 ## About this bot